 Although it takes much more time to get the results you would see from high-intensity workouts, you can still burn fat with low-intensity workouts.
 It is, in fact, the best workout for certain cases.

 The elderly usually can’t do high-intensity workouts but that doesn’t mean they shouldn’t be able to get in their cardio.
 Low-intensity workouts allow them to stay fit and healthy without the risk of injury.

 What about those who already have injuries?
 They can’t perform a high-intensity workout either.
 Again, low-intensity workouts are good for them.

 Also, there are fitness professionals who are trying to lose that last inch of fat without losing any muscle.
 They are eating a very strict low-calorie diet and wouldn’t want to do high-intensity workouts as this would deplete their muscle mass.

 So they perform low-intensity workouts to get rid of fat without losing precious muscle.

 Examples of low-intensity workouts are: jogging on a trail or treadmill, simple cycling, elliptical machines (without intervals), or water aerobics.

 So, which do you think you would benefit from?

-Whether you choose high intensity or low intensity, consistency is key.
+Whether you choose high intensity workouts or low intensity workouts, consistency is key.
 Any workout program that you follow regularly will serve you in promoting good health, healthy weight management, and effective weight management.

 Remember always consult your primary care physician for all your health-related advice and stay fit.